Approximation and interpolation of regular maps from affine varieties to algebraic manifolds: Proofs of the theorems

 Now we turn to the proof of Theorem \ref{t:second}.
 We first consider the case of projective varieties.
 The proof relies on the failure of the GAGA principle for line bundles on affine manifolds.
 We show that a projective variety fails to satisfy aAP, aIP, and aBOP for some very particular sources.

 \begin{proof}[Proof of Theorem \ref{t:second} for projective varieties] Let $Y$ be a projective variety.
-We may assume that $Y$ has a rational curve.
-Indeed, if $Y$ satisfies aIP, use the inclusion $\{0,1\}\hookrightarrow\C$ to obtain a nonconstant regular map $g:\P_1\to Y$.
-Suppose that $Y$ satisfies aBOP.
+First, note that if $Y$ satisfies aIP, then we can use the inclusion $\{0,1\}\hookrightarrow\C$ to obtain a nonconstant regular map $\P_1\to Y$.
+Second, suppose that $Y$ satisfies aBOP.
 Since $Y$ is not contractible, $\pi_k(Y)\neq 0$ for some $k\geq 1$, so there is a continuous map $\Sigma^k\to Y$ that is not homotopic to a constant map.
 (Here, $\Sigma^k$ is the complex $k$-sphere defined in Remark \ref{r:forstneric} above; it contains and retracts onto the real $k$-sphere.)
 Then, by aBOP, there is a nonconstant regular map $\Sigma^k\to Y$.
-One-parameter subgroups of the linear algebraic group $\textrm{SO}(k+1, \C)$ give many regular maps $\C^*\to\Sigma^k$, so there is a nonconstant regular map $g:\P_1\to Y$.
+One-parameter subgroups of the linear algebraic group $\textrm{SO}(k+1, \C)$ give many regular maps $\C^*\to\Sigma^k$, so again there is a nonconstant regular map $\P_1\to Y$.

+We conclude that if $Y$ does not contain a rational curve, then $Y$ fails to satisfy aIP and fails to satisfy aBOP, and hence fails to satisfy aAP.
+We continue the proof assuming that there is a nonconstant regular map $g:\P_1\to Y$.

 Let $S$ be a smooth irrational curve in $\C^2$.
 It is well known that the algebraic Picard group of $S$ is \lq\lq large\rq\rq, even though its holomorphic Picard group is trivial.
-The algebraic Picard group has plenty of nontorsion elements, so there is an algebraic line bundle $L$ on $S$ so that no nonzero tensor power of $L$ is algebraically trivial.
-It is generated by two regular sections, so it is the pullback of the universal bundle on $\P_1$ by a regular map $f:S\to\P_1$.
+The algebraic Picard group has plenty of nontorsion elements, so there is an algebraic line bundle $L$ on $S$ so that no nonzero tensor power of $L$ is algebraically trivial.\footnote{We have $S=M\setminus F$, where $M$ is a smooth projective curve of genus at least $1$ and $F\subset M$ is finite and nonempty.
+Every algebraic line bundle on $S$ extends to $M$, so the algebraic Picard group of $S$ is a quotient of the Picard group of $M$ by the finitely-generated subgroup corresponding to divisors with support in $F$.} It is generated by two regular sections, so it is the pullback of the universal bundle on $\P_1$ by a regular map $f:S\to\P_1$.
 Let $P$ be an ample line bundle on $Y$.
 Then $g^*P$ is ample on $\P_1$, so $f^*g^*P$ is a nonzero tensor power of $L$ and hence algebraically nontrivial.
 Therefore, by the Quillen-Suslin theorem, $g\circ f:S\to Y$ does not factor regularly through $\C^2$, even though it does continuously because $f$ is nullhomotopic.
 This shows that $Y$ does not satisfy aIP.

 To show that $Y$ does not satisfy aBOP, we use the fact that $\C^*\times\C^*$ has a \lq\lq large\rq\rq\ holomorphic Picard group, isomorphic to $H^2(\C^*\times\C^*, \mathbb Z)$, even though its algebraic Picard group is trivial.
 Let $L$ be a nontrivial holomorphic line bundle on $\C^*\times\C^*$.
 Then no nonzero tensor power of $L$ is holomorphically trivial.
 As we will explain in a moment, $L$ is generated by two holomorphic sections, so it is the pullback of the universal bundle on $\P_1$ by a holomorphic map $f:\C^*\times\C^*\to\P_1$.
 As before, let $P$ be an ample line bundle on $Y$.
 Then $g^*P$ is ample on $\P_1$, so $f^*g^*P$ is a nonzero tensor power of $L$ and hence holomorphically nontrivial.
 If $g\circ f:\C^*\times\C^*\to Y$ could be deformed to a regular map $h$, then $h^*P$ would be algebraically and hence topologically trivial, so $f^*g^*P$ would be topologically trivial as well, and hence holomorphically trivial by Grauert's Oka principle.
 This shows that $Y$ fails to satisfy aBOP and hence aAP.